Frequently Asked Questions

 - Nope!
 Your donation and Yapacopia’s fee come out of the insurance broker’s commission.
 No fee is passed on to you as the consumer.
 Our insurance brokers and other professionals agree to this because our service actually reduces their customer acquisition cost and they really want to meet you and customers like you that care about your community.

 - An independent insurance broker is an insurance professional that works with multiple insurance companies.
 They are not limited to a single insurance company, but have acquired the knowledge and network to find the best insurance fit for their customers from many insurance companies.
 Independent brokers sit on your side of the table, and they use their expertise and knowledge of the local marketplace to represent you to the entirety of the insurance market.
 When you can choose among many insurance companies for your needs you often get a better product, a better price, or both.

 Are independent carriers lower quality or less likely to pay on a claim?

-- NO. A.M.
-Best & Co, which provides news, credit ratings and financial data products and services for the insurance industry, rates all insurance carriers on a yearly basis.
+- No. A.M.
+Best & Co, which provides news, credit ratings, and financial data products and services for the insurance industry, rates all insurance carriers on a yearly basis.
 They are graded on a number of factors, including the ability and quality of the company to resolve claims.
-Ask your insurance broker for the ratings of the companies she or she presents as options.
+Ask your insurance broker for the ratings of the companies he or she presents as options.

 How does it work?

-- Any individual, family or business seeking insurance can use Yapacopia.
-Our site puts that person in touch with an independent insurance broker that will represent their needs to the insurance marketplace.
+- Any individual, family, or business seeking insurance can use Yapacopia.
+Our site puts that person in touch with an independent insurance broker that will search their needs in the insurance marketplace.
 The broker will present you with options from multiple insurance carriers, and discuss with you the values and benefits of the best choice.
-You choose your insurance, and let your broker know which charity you want to donate to, and when the term ends, the broker will send the donation check to your selected charity.
+You choose your insurance, let your broker know which charity you want to donate to, and when the term ends, the broker will send the donation check to your selected charity.

 Tax deduction information